-Prior to and during the use of labour inducing agents including PROSTIN E_2 vaginal gel (dinoprostone), uterine activity, fetal status and the character of the cervix (dilation and effacement) should be carefully monitored to detect possible evidence of undesired responses.
+Prior to and during the use of PREPIDIL (dinoprostone gel), uterine activity, fetal status and the character of the cervix (dilatation and effacement) should be carefully monitored to detect possible evidence of undesired responses.
 These include hypertonus, sustained uterine contractility or fetal distress.
-As with other effective oxytocic agents, it is recommended, during labour induction with PROSTIN E_2 vaginal gel, that continuous electronic monitoring of uterine activity and fetal heart rate be employed; particularly in cases where there is a known history of hypertonic uterine contractility or tetanic uterine contractions.
+In cases where there is a known history of hypertonic uterine contractility or tetanic uterine contractions, it is recommended that uterine activity and the state of the fetus should be continuously monitored.
+The possibility of uterine rupture and/or cervical laceration should be borne in mind where high-tone myometrial contractions are sustained.

-Cephalopelvic relationships should be carefully evaluated before the use of labour inducing agents, including PROSTIN E_2 vaginal gel.
+Cephalopelvic relationships should be carefully evaluated before the use of PREPIDIL.